 If you or someone you know is experiencing any of these symptoms, please contact your healthcare provider.
 If it is a medical emergency call 9-1-1 or the Poison Control Center (1-800-222-1222).

 Healthcare providers treating patients with recent e-cigarette use and respiratory illness similar to cases described by clinicians in Illinois, Wisconsin and North Carolina are asked to notify their local health department.
-Additional guidance can be found here.
+Additional provider-specific guidance can be found here.

 CDC’s Clinician Outreach and Communication Activity (COCA) Clinical Action Message